mgershowitz/flakebot/README.md

 https://github.com/auth0/jwt-decode - how to extract user_id from token.
 https://www.npmjs.com/package/cron how to schedule cron jobs.
 https://www.npmjs.com/package/moment how to parse dates.
 https://www.twilio.com/docs/tutorials/walkthrough/appointment-reminders/node/express how to send schedule reminders through sms.
+https://github.com/tomchentw/react-toastr How to add a toastr in react